luafun/luafun/doc/under_the_hood.rst

 The ``gen`` function returned a new state ``1`` and the next iteration value ``a``.
 The second call to ``gen`` with the new state will return the next state and the next iteration value.
-When the iterator finishes to the end the ``nil`` value is returned instead of the next state.
+When the iterator gets to the end the ``nil`` value is returned instead of the next state.

 **Please do not panic!** You do not have to use these values directly.
-It is just a nice trick to get ``for .. in`` loop working in Lua.
+It is just a nice trick to get ``for .. in`` loops working in Lua.

 Iterations
 ----------